tpunder/fm-sbt-s3-resolver/README.md

 ### Custom S3 Credentials

-If the default credential providers do not work for you then you can specify your own AWSCredentialsProvider using the `S3CredentialsProvider` SettingKey:
+If the default credential providers do not work for you then you can specify your own AWSCredentialsProvider using the `S3CredentialsProvider` SettingKey in your `build.sbt` file:

 ```scala
 import com.amazonaws.auth.{AWSCredentialsProviderChain, DefaultAWSCredentialsProviderChain}